Belgium holds two on suspicion of links to Paris attacks

 Both appeared before a court on Thursday, prosecutors said, confirming they would remain in custody for a month.

-Attacks on Paris bars, restaurants, a soccer stadium and a concert hall killed 130 people on Nov.
+Attacks on Paris bars, restaurants, a football stadium and a concert hall killed 130 people on Nov.
 13, and Islamic State claimed responsibility.

 (Reporting by Philip Blenkinsop; Editing by Mark Trevelyan)